Snoogens101/SnoogensArenaRetributionPaladin/README.md

-# Snoogens Arena Retribution Paladin
+# Snoogens Arena Retribution Paladin OUTDATED
 ![alt text](https://i.imgur.com/5rOW5we.png)

 A PVP only rotation with a specific focus on Arena, however with support for Battleground usage.